forwardemail/forwardemail.net/app/views/faq/index.md

 * `Senders` that exceed the rate limit will be rejected with a 421 error.

+Our IMAP and SMTP servers limit your aliases from having more than `15` concurrent connections at once – which is [similar to Gmail's limits](https://support.google.com/mail/answer/7126229).

 ## How do you protect against backscatter